 Dens are organized by age groups.
-Boys work toward a specific rank during each year in the Pack.
+Boys and girls work toward a specific rank during each year in the Pack.
 Ultimately, they work towards the Arrow of Light award, the highest award in Cub Scouting.
 We have one or more Dens at each rank:

 Bobcat: The Bobcat rank is earned by all boys when they join Cub Scouting.
-To earn the Bobcat, a boy must complete eight simple activities including learning the Cub Scout Promise, the Law of the Pack, and the Motto.
+To earn the Bobcat, a scout must complete eight simple activities including learning the Cub Scout Promise, the Law of the Pack, and the Motto.

 The Pack consists of the Dens and their Families.
 Pack 316 meets monthly for a Pack meeting and also schedules special activities throughout the year.
 The Pack serves as a vehicle for parent and family involvement in scouting.